Lily-Nightwatch/Tidy-Tuesday/README.md

 Feel free to leave your comments, or reach out if you'd like to discuss these visualizations or collaborate on data-related projects.

 Thank you for stopping by!

+## 2024-12-24 Global Holidays and Travels
+Includes bar figures of monthly passengers and top 10 countires, also includes word cloud of holidays.